danilomendesnascimento-commits/REPOSITORIO1/README.md

-Este arquivo é a primeira atividade criada no github Serve para escrever o conteúdo do arquivo
+Este arquivo é a primeira atividade criada no github Serve para descrever o conteúdo do arquivo.